nayfin/tft/libs/crispr-forms/README.md

 - Using FormGroup Config for SubGroups or itemConfig property of GroupListConfig
 - ControlName and ControlType are deprecated on FormGroup Config.
 Please remove these properties from FormGroup configurations before v11.
 - ControlType.GROUP is deprecated and changed to ControlType.SUB_GROUP, will be removed in v11
+- reactiveOptions: boolean is deprecated and unused please remove from configs by v11

 ## WARNING: